UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 Unfortunately, the subtitle colour does not yet change automatically, so we need to change this manually.

-We could have rewritten the entire plot from last slide and added `subtitleColor` to `alt.TitleParams`, but here we use `configure_title` instead.
+We could have rewritten the entire plot from the last slide and added `subtitleColor` to `alt.TitleParams`, but here we use `configure_title` instead.

-The `configure_*` chart methods are useful when we want to make a modification to an already existing chart without copying and pasting all the code, but in general it is preferred to change these parameters directly in the main chart code instead [you can read this section of the docs to find out more](https://altair-viz.github.io/user_guide/customization.html#user-guide-customization).
+The `configure_*` chart methods are useful when we want to make a modification to an already existing chart without copying and pasting all the code, but in general, it is preferred to change these parameters directly in the main chart code instead [you can read this section of the docs to find out more](https://altair-viz.github.io/user_guide/customization.html#user-guide-customization).

-All the available themes can be shown with `alt.themes.names()`, and currently they are
+All the available themes can be shown with `alt.themes.names()`, and currently, they are
 `['dark', 'default', 'fivethirtyeight', 'ggplot2', 'latimes', 'none', 'opaque', 'quartz', 'urbaninstitute', 'vox']`.
 You can [see samples of what these themes look like here](https://vega.github.io/vega-themes/).